cs1302uga/cs1302-styleguide/README.md

 | `lineWrappingIndentation` | how far continuation line should be indented when line-wrapping is present  | 4      |

-Sometimes, indentation rules are a little hard to parse when parentheses and curly braces are involved, as is sometimes the case with inline lambda expressions.
-Here is an example of an inline lambda expression, i.e., a lambda expression that is used as a parameter to a method:
+Sometimes, indentation rules are a little hard to parse when parentheses and curly braces are involved, as is sometimes the case with multi-line inline lambda expressions.
+An inline lambda expression is a lambda expression that is used as a parameter to a method.
+Here is an example:

 ```java
 // BAD INDENTATION